-SKILLS SESSION: Skills relevant to respective module are observed and practiced where applicable in skills laboratory.
+SKILLS SESSION: Skills relevant to the respect modules are observed and practiced where applicable in the skills laboratory.

-SELF-DIRECTED LEARNING: Students' assume responsibilities of their own learning through individual study, sharing and discussing with peers, seeking information from Learning Resource Center, teachers and resource persons within and outside the college.
-Students can utilize the time within the college scheduled hours of self-directed learning.
+SELF-DIRECTED LEARNING: Students assume responsibilities for their learning through individual study, sharing and discussing with peers, and seeking information from Learning Resource Center, teachers, and resource persons within and outside the college.
+Students can utilize the time within the college's scheduled hours of self-directed learning.